 This article originally appeared on Livestrong.com.

 The most popular beverage in the world as well as one of the healthiest, tea has traveled the globe since it was first discovered in ancient China.
 For several thousand years people have enjoyed tea because of its medicinal qualities and soothing taste.
 On any given day, more than half of the American population drinks tea.
-In fact, in 2014 Americans consumed more than 80 billion servings of tea, or more than 3.6 billion gallons, and that doesn’t even include herbal teas.
+In fact, in one year Americans consumed more than 80 billion servings of tea, or more than 3.6 billion gallons, and that doesn’t even include herbal teas.

 “True” teas — green, black, oolong and white — are all made from the same plant, a warm-weather evergreen named Camellia sinensis.
 Herbal teas are also available in abundance and can be made from any leaf, root, fruit or flower that comes from a plant.
 The varieties and options for teas seem endless, and they are bursting with health benefits.